gchq/Gaffer/core/cache/README.md

 Cache
 =====
-In the cache module you will find the CacheServiceLoader which is started when the store is initalised.
+In the cache module you will find the CacheServiceLoader which is started when the store is initialised.
 The cache service loader can be called when a component needs access to short term data storage.
 To get access to the cache service you need to call:
 ```java